GoogleChrome/developer.chrome.com/site/en/blog/hr-in-select/index.md

   tab: 'result'
 } %}

 Small changes can make a difference to your users.
-For more information on the future of form controls, including how to make them fully stylable, learn about the [popover API](/blog/introducing-popover-api/) and keep and eye out for the future [selectlist](https://open-ui.org/components/selectlist/) element.
+For more information on the future of form controls, including how to make them fully stylable, learn about the [popover API](/blog/introducing-popover-api/) and keep an eye out for the future [selectlist](https://open-ui.org/components/selectlist/) element.